makrai/notes/jenatton12-latent-factor-model-highly-multi-rel.md

 * multi-relational data
   * such as social networks, movie preferences or knowledge bases
   * they describe multiple relations between entities
-  * existing approaches tend to break down when the number of ... types grows
+  * existing approaches tend to break down when the number of types grows
 * In this paper, we propose a
   * method for modeling large multi-relational datasets, with possibly thousands of relations
   * [model] based on a bilinear structure, which captures various orders of interaction of the data, and also shares sparse latent factors across different relations
-* [new SOTA] performance ... on standard tensor-factorization datasets
+* [new SOTA] performance on standard tensor-factorization datasets
 * an NLP application demonstrates our scalability
   * efficient and semantically meaningful verb representations

 # 1 Intro

 * Statistical Relational Learning (SRL, Getoor and Taska, The MIT Press, 2007)
-  * e.g. Social networks, [recommender systems,] semantic web or bioinfo
+  * eg Social networks, [recommender systems,] semantic web or bioinfo
-* entities can be users in ... social networks or recommender systems, words in the case of lexical knowledge bases, or genes and proteins
+* entities can be users in social networks or recommender systems, words in the case of lexical knowledge bases, or genes and proteins
 * data is [represented as a] multi-relational graph [with] different types of edges between nodes
 * difficulties
   * large number of relation types, some being significantly more represented than others and possibly concerning only subsets of entities
-  * data is typically noisy and incomplete (missing or incorrect relationships, redundant entities)
+  * data is typically noisy and incomplete
+    (missing or incorrect relationships, redundant entities)
   * large scale with up to millions of entities and billions of links
 * our model
   * sparse distributed representation of relation types
   * handle data with a significantly larger number of relation types than was considered so far in the literature
   * ties or beats SOTA algorithms on various benchmarks of link prediction, a standard test-bed for SRL methods

 # 2 Related work